lawrennd/old_talks/_ml/includes/deployment.md

 [^datareadiness]: To try and better embody the state of data readiness in organizations I've been proposing "Data Readiness Levels".
 More needs to be done in this area to improve the efficiency of the data science pipeline.}

-\addblog{Data Readiness Levels}{2017/01/12/data-readiness-levels}
-\addblog{The 3Ds of Machine Learning Systems Design}{2018/11/05/the-3ds-of-machine-learning-systems-design}
+You can also check my \addblog{Data Readiness Levels}{2017/01/12/data-readiness-levels} and my \addblog{The 3Ds of Machine Learning Systems Design}{2018/11/05/the-3ds-of-machine-learning-systems-design}.

 \subsection{Where to Deploy?}
 \notes{In relation to what AI can and can't do today Andrew Ng is quoted as saying:}